AnswerDotAI/safepyrun/README.md

 sandbox it in a container.
 The problem is that the whole reason you want the LLM running code is so it can interact with your environment – your files, your libraries, your running processes, your data.
-A containerised sandbox either can’t access any of that (making it largely useless) or requires complex volume mounts and dependency mirroring that recreate your environment inside the container (which is fragile and slow).
+A containerised sandbox either can’t access any of that, or it requires complex volume mounts and dependency mirroring that recreate your environment inside the container.

-The obvious alternative is to just `exec` the LLM’s code directly in your process.
-This gives full access to everything, but “everything” includes [`shutil.rmtree`](https://docs.python.org/3/library/shutil.html#shutil.rmtree), [`os.remove`](https://docs.python.org/3/library/os.html#os.remove), `subprocess.run("rm -rf /")`, and arbitrary network exfiltration.
-One hallucinated cleanup step and you’ve lost files.
+You could just `exec` the LLM’s code directly in your process, which would give full access to everything… but “everything” includes [`shutil.rmtree`](https://docs.python.org/3/library/shutil.html#shutil.rmtree), [`os.remove`](https://docs.python.org/3/library/os.html#os.remove), `subprocess.run("rm -rf /")`, etc!

 safepyrun takes a middle path.
 It runs the LLM’s code in your real Python process, with access to your real objects, but interposes an